imperfectperson-max/bigproject/docs/README.md

 20 June 2025 - Created SQL table schema and inserts, but I couldn't finish.
 I have problems inserting records inside the Researcher table, which I will fix.
 The problem now is that the last 2 records inserted
 The researcher did not ensure data integrity.

-21 June 2025 - Edited the EERD Diagram to make the relationships to make more sense, around the Instiution table.
+21 June 2025 — Edited the EERD Diagram to make the relationships around the Institution table more meaningful.

+23 June 2025 - Added the answer to the first SQL query problem